HazyResearch/legalbench/README.md

 # LegalBench

 LegalBench is a **collaborative** benchmark intended to evaluate English large language models on legal reasoning and legal text-based tasks.
-LegalBench currently consists of more than 50 tasks, which are described in detail [here]().
+LegalBench currently consists of more than 40 tasks, which are described in detail [here](https://github.com/HazyResearch/legalbench/tree/main/tasks).
 A paper describing the organization of an initial seed set of tasks is available as a preprint [here](https://arxiv.org/abs/2209.06120).
 This paper will be updated with the most recent task submissions by May 2023, with task submitters included as authors.

 We are currently soliciting submissions.
 Tasks will be reviewed and merged into this repository on a rolling basis.

-**Table of contents**

 - [About us](#about-us)
 - [Contributing a task](#contributing-a-task)